 When investors are asked where they would like the vehicle to go, financial planners often hear places like the following:

 - Rich-Land (By the way, most of us are there already.
 Spend three weeks in a developing country if you doubt this.)

 - 100% Guaranteed Income-Land

-What are some examples of a list of satisfactory destinations?
+In comparison, what are some examples of satisfactory destinations?
+Try these:

 - Replace my car with one like it every 5 years until I can’t drive anymore